-We compare seven cordless lawn mowers
+We compare seven cordless self propelled electric lawn mower models

 Can I replace my gas mower with a cordless version?

 The main benefits to owning a cordless mower are convenience and quieter operation.
 You don’t have to worry about storing gas, changing oil or tuning up the mower.
-You won’t struggle with starting the mower or have to worry about old gas gumming up the carburetor.
+You won’t struggle with starting the battery powered lawn mower or have to worry about old gas gumming up the carburetor.
 And since they’re quieter than gas mowers, you can mow in the morning or later in the evening without disturbing your neighbors.

 Will I save money with a cordless mower?

 The answer is maybe.
-If you pay someone to tune up your gas mower every year, a battery mower will definitely save you money.
+If you pay someone to tune up your gas mower every year, a battery powered lawn mower will definitely save you money.
 How long the battery will last is the unknown variable.
 If you follow the manufacturer’s battery care and charging instructions, the batteries should last from three to five years, and may last longer.
 You’ll pay a few hundred dollars for a new battery; how many hundreds depends on your mower.
 Considering you’d likely spend a hundred or so on gas, conditioner, oil and spark plugs over that period, it seems you could benefit from the advantages of a cordless mower and break even.